dinarly/Story/README.md

 Abdallah smiled: “I want to learn about Quantum Mechanics!”

-“Me too!” said Tasnim.
+“Me too!” said Safiyyah.

 Zhao said: “We will begin by learning about waves and wave functions”.

-And this is how Abdallah and Tasnim started their learning journey with Quantum Mechanics.
+And this is how Abdallah and Safiyyah started their learning journey with Quantum Mechanics.

 ## Introduction to Coding

-One day Abdallah and Tasnim — the friendly dragons — were visiting the most beloved library.
+One day Abdallah and Safiyyah — the friendly dragons — were visiting the most beloved library.

 They found a sad and lonely dragon lying on the floor outside.

-“Look” said Tasnim, “this poor dragon is homeless.”
+“Look” said Safiyyah, “this poor dragon is homeless.”

 Abdallah gave his beaker of the finest fruit drink to the poor homeless dragon.

-Tasnim handed over her lunch to this sad dragon.
+Safiyyah handed over her lunch to this sad dragon.

 The poor homeless dragon smiled and said: “Thank you both.”

 As if by magic the old book suddenly opened along with the Compendium and another friendly dragon — Sakura — had appeared.

-Abdallah, Tasnim, Sakura and the homeless dragon performed the traditional cute friendly dragon greeting.
+Abdallah, Safiyyah, Sakura and the homeless dragon performed the traditional cute friendly dragon greeting.

 This greeting is a dance with lots of giggling and laughter.

-Abdallah and Tasnim fell down laughing from all of the silly waltzing.
+Abdallah and Safiyyah fell down laughing from all of the silly waltzing.

 Sakura said: “I am running a workshop on Coding!”

 Abdallah said: “What is Coding?!”

-Tasnim said: “I know!!”
+Safiyyah said: “I know!!”

 Abdallah looked surprised.
-Tasnim had a habit of learning about the latest Coding languages.
+Safiyyah had a habit of learning about the latest Coding languages.

-Tasnim explained: “Coding allows us to instruct a computer to perform a specific task.”
+Safiyyah explained: “Coding allows us to instruct a computer to perform a specific task.”

 “We can compose music, make and play games or even search through libraries of information.”